flexagoon/feedlet/README.md

 # THIS IS A WORK IN PROGRESS

-The bot currently only shows titles of RSS items, contains a lot of bugs, and may crash.
-It is not usable in its current state.
+The bot currently does not support Atom feeds.

 # Token